 Meals: Dinner on Day 1and Breakfast on Day 2 will be provided; students will cook over an open fire using varies techniques.

-Cancellation and Refund Policies: With cancellations more than 30 days in advance of the class, the cost, less the deposit, will be refunded.
+Cancellation and Refund Policies: With cancellations more than 30 days in advance of the class, the cost, less any credit card processing fee’s, will be refunded.
 With cancellations less than 30 days prior to the start of the class all monies are non-refundable and non-transferable.
 These policies reflect the fact that we do not overbook, and cancelled spaces are very difficult to fill at the last minute.
-If we have to cancel a class, 100% of the cost and deposit will be refunded.
+If we have to cancel a class, we will issues a 100% refund or credit for a future class.